chabuuuu/se214-group2-backend/README.md

-# EXpressJS Base Source Apply DI With Inversify - Using Repository Pattern with TypeORM

-# ExpressJS-clean-basesource

-### Author: haphuthinh
+# SE214 School Project - Backend

-Very clean base source of NodeJS (Express) using DI with Inversify + Service - Repository Pattern with TypeORM
+In ./main: very clean base source of NodeJS (Express) using DI with Inversify + Service - Repository Pattern with TypeORM

 ## Usage